 "669.08 Contaminated Soil and/or Groundwater Monitoring.
 The Contractor shall hire a qualified environmental firm to monitor the area containing the regulated substances.
 The affected area shall be monitored with a photoionization detector (PID) utilizing a lamp of 10.6eV or greater or a flame ionization detector (FID).
 Any field screen reading on the PID or FID in excess of background levels indicates the potential presence of contaminated material requiring handling as a non-special waste, special waste, or hazardous waste.
 No excavated soils can be taken to a clean construction and demolition debris (CCDD) facility or an uncontaminated soil fill operation with detectable PID or FID meter readings that are above background.
 The PID or FID meter shall be calibrated on-site and background level readings taken and recorded daily.
 All testing shall be done by a qualified engineer/technician.
 Such testing and monitoring shall be included in the work.
 The Contractor shall identify the exact limits of removal of non-special waste, special waste, or hazardous waste.
-All limits shall be approved by the Engineer prior to excavation.
+All limits shall-be approved by the Engineer prior to excavation.
 The Contractor shall take all necessary precautions.

 Based upon the land use history of the subject property and/or PID or FID readings indicating contamination, a soil or groundwater sample shall be taken from the same location and submitted to an approved laboratory.
 Soil or groundwater samples shall be analyzed for the contaminants of concern, including pH, based on the property's land use history or the parameters listed in the maximum allowable concentration (MAC) for chemical constituents in uncontaminated soil established pursuant to Subpart F of 35 Illinois Administrative Code 1100.605.
 The analytical results shall serve to document the level of soil contamination.
-Soil and groundwater contamination.
+Soil and groundwater samples may be required at the discretion of the Engineer to verify the level of soil and groundwater contamination.